450/speedrun.com/README.md

 Folder | Name | Purpose
 ------ | ---- | -------
 ↳ | Global.css | Globally used CSS.
-This applies to all themes.
+This applies to all themes
-Themes | ... | Various themes applied on top of Global.css.
+Themes | ... | Various themes applied on top of Global.css

 ### JavaScript